 Michael J. Knesek.
 Mr. Knesek, a Certified Public Accountant, was elected the Senior Vice President, Controller and Principal Accounting Officer of Enterprise GP in November 2010.
 From February 2005 to November 2010, Mr. Knesek served as Senior Vice President of EPGP, having previously served as a Vice President of EPGP since August 2000.
 Mr. Knesek served as the Principal Accounting Officer and Controller of DEP GP from September 2006 to September 2011.
-He served as the Principal Accounting Officer and Controller of Holdings GP from August 2005 to November 2010 and served in the same capacity for EPGP from August 2000 to November 2010.
-He also served as Senior Vice President of DEP GP from September 2006 to September 2011.
+He served as the Principal Accounting Officer and Controller of DEP GP from September 2010 and served in the same capacity for EPGP from August 2000 to November 2010.
+He also served as Senior Vice President of DEP GP from September 2011.
 Mr. Knesek has been the Controller of EPCO since 1990 and currently serves as one of its Senior Vice Presidents.